msfchen/msfchen.github.io/_posts/2020-11-30-understanding-the-family-of-transformer-models-2.md

 ## **Content-Based Sparse Attention**

 Position-based sparse attention applies fixed sparse pattern to all instances, which cannot avoid allocating computation and memory to attend to unrelated tokens covered by the pattern and can miss attending to related tokens not covered by the pattern.
-To address these problems, content-based sparse attention methods have been developed to dynamically approximate full attention.
-Two of these methods are reviewed here.
+To address these problems, content-based sparse attention methods have been developed to dynamically attend to the most related tokens in long sequences.
+Two of these methods are reviewed here: Reformer and Routing Transformer.
+Both approaches can be viewed as to approximate Maximum Inner Product Search in the context of dot product attention.

 ### **Reformer**